Research

 I also have work in foundational ethics.
 I use a fitting-attitude approach to analyze how values differ from one another and call for different policies.
 In Journal of Ethics, I used this approach to identify how intrinsic and instrumental values differ from one another.
 This provides a foundation for earlier publications in which I provide an account of how something can be valuable for its own sake without having an intrinsic property that makes it so [1] [2].

-In my free time, I'm into road/gravel cycling, swimming, running, backpacking & bikepacking, and am learning to dj house music
+In my free time, I enjoy road/gravel cycling, swimming, running, backpacking, bikepacking, and dj-ing house music.